Preparation for Adult Circumcision, Frenuloplasty or Preputioplasty

 There will be a period of up to six weeks after circumcision when you will not be able to indulge in sex.
 It is desirable, therefore, that you reduce your desires beforehand.
 On the morning of the operation either have sex with your partner or masturbate to climax.

 Do not take any alcohol, whether with or without a meal, prior to the circumcision as it can dehydrate you and may reduce the effectiveness of the local anaesthetic.

 Aspirin and blood thinning medicine

-Do not take Aspirin or any blood thinning medicine after your doctor (GP) advice since these thin the blood and have an anti-clotting action which can increase bleeding from a wound after the circumcision.
+Do not take Aspirin or any blood thinning medicine after your doctor (GP) advice since these thin the blood and has an anti-clotting action which can increase bleeding from a wound after the circumcision.

 On the morning of the circumcision ensure that you take a good bath or shower and pay particular attention to your genitals.
 Retract your foreskin as far as you can and clean well under it.
 Immediately before the time of the operation empty your bladder.

-Adult men after the circumcision should bring a pair of tight fitting briefs to wear afterwards which will keep the surgical dressing in place.
+Adult men after the circumcision should bring a pair of tight-fitting briefs to wear afterwards, which will keep the surgical dressing in place.
 Continue to wear these at home until the swelling and soreness has eased.

 Eat and Drinks